Xelvanta/Anndromeda-RoyaleAPI/BUG_REPORT.md

 ## 📷 Screenshots or Logs (if applicable)
 - Attach screenshots, error logs, or GIFs to show the issue.
-- If applicable, copy and paste terminal output (including your input and output).
+- If applicable, copy and paste terminal output (including your input at the command line).

 ## 🔎 Debugging Instructions
 To help us debug effectively, please perform the following: